JRDPCN/rotter/README.md

 # rotter
 rotter can be used to encrypt text in ROT encryption. by JRDP Team

+You can use any encoding/decoding between 1 & 100.
 To encrypt text "love you",enter this command in rotter folder:

     python3 rotter.py -c ROT13 -e "love you"